TO 55 Steel production residues

 Swerim AB, Luleå

-- To promote the development of new products deriving from metallic and mineral residues.
+To promote the development of new and existing by-products originating from metallic and mineral residual products.

 How does one become a member of the technical area?